serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

   * `frontend` folder holds the frontend application
   * `services` folder holds the serverless service(s)

 A structure like this provides clear separation for the non-serverless and serverless code for the overall application.
 The way the non-serverless portion of the application is written is totally your choice.
-In this post, we will primarily focus on the serverless portion of the application inside the `services` folder.
+In this post, I will primarily focus on the serverless portion of the application inside the `services` folder.
 We will not create a frontend application, so we don't need the `frontend` folder.

 ## Creating the Email Service

 Let's create an email service that will send out emails to users with some text.
-We will use [Mailgun](https://www.mailgun.com/) as our email service provider.
-We will shoot for making the email service generic enough to be reused across other applications.
+We will use [Mailgun](https://www.mailgun.com/) as our email service provider, and shoot for making the email service generic enough to be reused across other applications.

 ### Starting With a Boilerplate Template

-The Serverless Framework makes it real easy to start off creating a service by using a boilerplate template for a given provider and a language combination.
+The Serverless Framework comes with boilerplate templates that make it really quick to get started.
 In our case, since we are using AWS as our provider and NodeJS as our language of choice, we will start with:

 ```
 $ cd services